aserebryakov/trie-rs/README.md

 # Motivation

-Trie may be faster than other data structures in some cases e.g. if trie is used as a dictionary, than checking the presence of the word in dictionary may be significantly faster than hash map if the most of searches are not for words in the dictionary.
+Trie may be faster than other data structures in some cases.

+For example, `Trie` may be used as a replacement for `HashMap` in case of a dictionary where the number of words in dictionary is significantly less than number of different words in the input.

 # Usage